paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

 ## About

 This is a tutorial for the first code example for CS475 / CS675.
-The code can be downloaded from .
 When you untar the downloaded tgz file, you will find a cpp file **00_glInit.cpp** and a file named **Makefile**.

 ## Running the code